jeansung/Projects/README.md

 Projects
 ========

-A landing site for Jean's Projects on GitHub.
+A landing site for the files associated with my website on GitHub.

 If you are looking for the website, please click [here](http://cs.hmc.edu/~jsung).